VinceZK/Portal/docs/README.md

 ![Validation Error](ValidationError.png)

-Besides displaying the validation errors next to the fields, there are also object level messages which need to shown properly.
+Besides displaying the validation errors next to the fields, there are also object level validation messages which need to be shown properly.
 And it is not only boundary to error messages, but also warning, information, and successful messages.
-And messages could be both short texts and long texts, they need to support multi-languages.
+Besides, messages could be both short texts and long texts, they need to support multi-languages.
 Messages should be maintained in both client-side and server-side.
 And finally you find you need a message framework to cover all those requirements.
 This is why I created the [UI-Message](https://github.com/VinceZK/ui-message).

 With all the validations passed, the data can be saved to the DB now.
 I need to call the change entity RESTful API of JSON-On-Relations.
-The API asks for a JSON object similar to our modeling object, but with each relation tuple a reserved “action” attribute to indicate what is the action made to the tuple.
+The API asks for a JSON object similar to our modeling object, with an additional “action” attribute on each relation tuple to indicate what is the action made to the tuple.
 Its value could be one of “add”, “delete”, or “update”.
-With the “action” attribute, One can tell JSON-On-Relations what changes have been made to an object.
+With the reserved “action” attribute, one can tell JSON-On-Relations what changes have been made to an object.

 It’s just amazing that Angular FormGroup knows which FormControls are changed through the “dirty” attribute.
 Thus we can compose what has been changed to the object from the changed FormGroup object.
-Coding such kind of mapping from the UI object to the server side object and tells the DB what are the changes is usually boring and error prone.
+Coding such kind of mapping from the UI object to the server side object and and finally to the DB is usually boring and error prone.
 This is why existing ORM solutions have their room to survive.
 But what I don’t like is they also introduce a lot of unnecessary complexities.
-In fact, we only need some utility methods to help to do the mapping.
+In fact, we only need some utility methods to help to do the mappings.
 ```typescript
 _composeChangesToUser() {
   this.changedUser['ENTITY_ID'] = 'person';